mindstorm38/mc173/README.md

 really fast compared to the Mojang launcher.
 It also fixes in-game skin and some other legacy-related issues.

+> [!NOTE]
+> The logic crate is intentionally not designed to be modular and scale with the time,
+> one example of this is how every logic is hardcoded in its own module (redstone power,
+> block placing, breaking).
+This is intentional in order to be more efficient developing
+> and make the code clearer: you want to understand how redstone power works?
+Simply go
+> into power module.

 [RetroMCP]: https://github.com/MCPHackers/RetroMCP-Java
 [PortableMC]: https://github.com/mindstorm38/portablemc